 At the moment we have two broad strands of work:

 - Food and growing – helping people grow and eat more of their own food, compost more, take part in therapeutic gardening and environmental improvement, get outside more and cut their carbon footprint.

-Currently, almost all of our work is funded by organisations like Comic Relief, the Climate Challenge Fund, The People’s Health Trust, Energy Actions Scotland and others.
+Currently, almost all of our work is funded by organisations like Energy Saving Trust, The National Lottery, Robertsons Trust, People’s Postcode Trust and others.
 We also undertake paid work including research and community consultation, and administering two local windfarm community benefit funds.